Monday, April 4, 2016

 William’s will, written after Anne’s death, names four children: William Jr., born 8 Sep 1747, operated a paper mill near Allentown, New Jersey, and died about Apr 1819, leaving at least two children, Catherine and Elizabeth.
 James Sr., born 1750, married Sarah Baird, had eight children, moved to Ohio, and appears in our next posting.
 Lucy, born in 1743 or 1744, married John Longstreet (license 28 Jan 1769), and died 21 Oct 1836, leaving five children (according to secondary sources).
 Lydia, born about 1855, married James Gaston 20 Apr 1773 (a marriage yielding one child), then married David Baird (yielding six children), and died 15 Feb 1791.

-James Tapscott Jr., the other son of James and Margaret, is a most interesting individual.
-Possibly never having left England, he was a physician in Hinckley, Leicestershire, England, dying in that county around Jan 1799, apparently without descendants.
+James Tapscott Jr., the second son of of James and Margaret, is a most interesting individual.
+Apparently never having left England, he was a physician in Hinckley, Leicestershire, England, dying in that county around Jan 1799, apparently without descendants.
 We know he was William’s brother because his will specifically names as legatees “Nephews and Niece namely William Tapscott James Tapscott and Lucy Longstreet who are all natives of and reside in America,” noting that William resided “at Monmouth in North America.”
 Lydia, his other niece, was dead by 1799 and, thus, not mentioned in James’s will.

 And what were the origins of the first James, husband of Margaret?
 “Danny” (Joseph Daniel) Tapscott, a descendant of Capt.
 Henry Tapscott of Virginia and a Tapscott genealogy pioneer, a giant on whose shoulders Tapscott researchers stand, claimed that William the Rebel founded the New Jersey (and, therefore, the Ohio) Tapscotts.
 But Danny died an early death and his research records stored in the Northumberland County Historical Society contain no indication of how he came to this conclusion.
 If James were the son of William the Rebel, how did he come to be in New Jersey?
 Did the Rebel go to New Jersey from Jamaica?
 If so, how did one of his sons end up in England?
 A number of people have published trees claiming that the father of the first James Tapscott of Monmouth County, New Jersey, was John William Tapscott born 22 Nov 1667, and living in Culmstock, Devon, England.
 The name is certainly suggestive, the location is correct, and the birth date is acceptable for John William to be William the Rebel.
 He would have been seventeen at the time of the Monmouth Rebellion, old enough to be a rebel, particularly in those days, though a little young to be designated a “sergeweaver.”
 A major problem, however, is that only on-line trees have been cited as sources for John William Tapscott, another case of trees citing trees.
 Has no one learned of evidence? sources? facts? documentation?